|Rating:||8.4 / 10|

 These shoe are very, very comfortable.
 One criticism of shoes with this amount of cushioning is that you potentially lose a bit of traction and feel for the ground you are walking.
-In my case I found the Olympus 3.5s to have good grip (not as much as the Lone Peaks) while still providing good ground sensitivity.
+In my case I found the Olympus 3.5’s to have good grip (not as much as the Lone Peaks) while still providing good ground sensitivity.
 The shoe feels light to wear, they breathe well and dry out quickly when they get wet.
-And they can be worn straight out of the box without having to add any inserts.
+And they can be worn straight out of the box without having to add any inserts or wear them in.

 I have also tested the Hoka footwear which also sports a high level of rubber underfoot but the Hoka’s suit people with smaller, narrower feet which is not me.

 Now for the negatives.
 I could only really find one negative and that was the thick soft rubber compound that makes up the soles of the show that make these shoes so comfortable, wears more quickly than I would like.
-While I have only worn these shoes for around 4oo km based on the current wear rate, I estimate they will only last around 800 km before they lose support and grip.
+While I have only worn these shoes for around 4oo km based on the current wear rate, I estimate they will only last around 800 km before they lose support and grip (This pair of shoes ended up lasting 900km and it was the loss of support and cushioning that did them in).
 Most of my trail trail runners will last at least 1000+ km.
 From my perspective, the comfort these shoes provide outweighs the shorter lifespan.